Hostile architecture: Security cameras

 One of the most common forms of hostile architecture takes the form of surveillance.
-Indeed, while security cameras do not physically prevent people from engaging in certain behaviors, they can restrict actions in public spaces through enabling remote oversight and increasing the fear of retaliation for socially taboo actions.
+While security cameras do not physically prevent people from engaging in certain behaviors, they can restrict actions in public spaces through enabling remote oversight and increasing the fear of retaliation for socially taboo actions.
 In cities like Cincinnati, there has been a noted sharp increase in the number of CCTV cameras in public spaces since the 1990s.

 Urination deterrent

 Hostile architecture as art or embellishment

 This type of exclusionary design may involve, for example, displaying a large flowerpot where homeless people previously used the pavement to sleep.
 Other examples that have occurred include a stone painted in rainbow colours, putting out blocking shrubbery on a sidewalk, and "fun" shaped seating.

-Music and noise

 In Sweden, loudspeakers in Finspång have played music in order to get addicts to leave certain places.
 In the UK and Germany, so-called anti-loitering devices (see The Mosquito) have been installed to ensure that young people do not stay in places where they are installed.
 The devices work by emitting a monotone sound at such a high frequency that most people after adolescence lose the ability to hear it.
 Critics have stated that the devices constitute a violation of human rights and also comment that the phenomenon would create a "dangerous gap" between young people exposed to it and older people who can avoid it.
 In Germany, classical music has been used in an attempt to keep drug users away.
 In Berlin, a plan to use atonal music at S-Bahn stations has been withdrawn after criticism.